Yah4taj/TM_Capstone_Frontend/README.md

 - `PUT /api/studygroup/:id` - Update a study group
 - `DELETE /api/studygroup/:id` - Delete a study group

+### Authentication- Future advancements- functionality for admins
+- `POST /api/auth/register` - Register a new user
+- `POST /api/auth/login` - Log in a user

-Jira utilized for project planning and task management
+Jira was utilized for project planning and task management

 ## Netlify Link: